QSDQSB/qsdqsb.github.io/_posts/2023-07-01-Leetcode-July-Challenge.md

 ans = max(heap)
 ```
 - `sort` is again optional, but basically costs no time.
-- This gives the fastest solution on Leetcode.
+- This gives the fastest solution on Leetcode.s

 # `20230702` [Fair Distribution of Cookies](https://leetcode.com/problems/fair-distribution-of-cookies/)
+`Hard` `DFS` `Divide and Conquer`
+- Use `bitMask` to search request cases
+- There's a very nice article about how to optimise by divide and conquer *path lengths*.
 ```python
 class Solution:
     def maximumRequests(self, n: int, requests: List[List[int]]) -> int: